-The questionnaire, is available online and offline from April 2, 2019, and all responses should be submitted on or before April 30, 2019.
+The questionnaire, was available online and offline from April 2, 2019, and all responses were submitted on or before April 30, 2019.

-All of the views and questions captured from correspondence, face-to-face meetings, the consultation event and questionnaires will be logged and published on the school website once it has been collated.
+All of the views and questions captured from correspondence, face-to-face meetings, the consultation event and questionnaires were logged and will be published on the school website once it has been collated.
 As we log your questions, we will also be seeking answers, which we can share with you.
 We anticipate that this will take a number of weeks and we will be in touch once this process has been completed. https://www.surveymonkey.co.uk/r/H5CC3H2

 How will the views of parents and their questions be used?

-All of this information will assist governors ahead of a meeting on June 18th 2019, when we will be discussing the invitation from White Hills Park to join their multi-academy trust.
+All of this information will assisted governors ahead of a meeting on June 18th 2019 and again on July 1st 2019, when we discussed the invitation from White Hills Park to join their multi-academy trust.

 We will inform staff, parents and interested parties of the date of any future vote on this invite in advance of any planned meeting.